m-dwyer/CryptoBlocker/README.md

 1. Checks for network shares
 2. Installs FSRM
 3. Create batch/PowerShell scripts used by FSRM
-4. Creates a File Group in FSRM containing malicious extensions and filenames
+4. Creates a File Group in FSRM containing malicious extensions and filenames (pulled from https://fsrm.experiant.ca/api/v1/get)
 5. Creates a File Screen in FSRM utilising this File Group, with an event notification and command notification
 6. Creates File Screens utilising this template for each drive containing network shares